Guide

 A solar panel warranty is the manufacturer’s and installer’s commitment to repair or replace components if they fail under certain conditions.
 These warranties fall into distinct categories, each addressing different aspects of solar equipment protection and system performance.

-Performance warranties guarantee that your solar panels will produce a specified percentage of their original rated output over time, accounting for natural efficiency loss due to solar panel degradation.
+Performance warranties commitment that your solar panels will produce a specified percentage of their original rated output over time, accounting for natural efficiency loss due to solar panel degradation.
 Typically:

-This performance guarantee is critical for calculating financial returns and ensuring the system delivers productive output for decades.
+This performance commitment is critical for calculating financial returns and ensuring the system delivers productive output for decades.

 Product (Equipment) Warranties